lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-03-22-Binomial_Coeffs.md

 As usual, the Isabelle  theory is [available to download](/Isabelle-Examples/Binomial_Coeffs.thy).

-Knuth notes that we can generalise binomial coefficients so that the top number is real or complex, and this general version is also available in Isabelle/HOL.
+Knuth notes that we can generalise binomial coefficients so that the top number is real or complex.
+This generalisation (accomplished via type classes) is also available in Isabelle/HOL.

 There's even an [introduction to binomial coefficients](https://nrich.maths.org/7713) aimed at younger mathematicians.